drupalprojects/resque/README.txt

 This module makes use of an existing php resque implementation: https://github.com/chrisboulton/php-resque

-This module extends DrupalQueue to be able to use DrupalResque instead, also being able to use DrupalResqueUnique so that jobs with the same payload key are not queued at any point in time.
+This module extends DrupalQueue to be able to use Drupal\resque\Resque instead, also being able to use Drupal\resque\ResqueUnique so that jobs with the same payload key are not queued at any point in time.

 This README is for interested developers.